rdawood/MALI/README.md

 				scaling properly (such as if lines are written on top of each other), maximize your screen and refresh the page (usually the F5 key).
-The graphs are rendered for full-screen use.
+The graphs are designed for full-screen use.

 				To save a certain graph for use later, copy the container.html file to a different directory.